Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: The Dual Attention Method

 \subsection{Hard Attention RL Model}

 The tiles extracted from high attention regions are still large enough to contain irrelevant areas.
-Moreover training a CNN directly with the tiles is still not feasible due to computational and memory constraints.
-Therefore, we proposed a hierarchical dual attention method that incorporates soft attention at the WSI level to extract relevant tiles and then hard attention at the tile level for the underlying task.
-Our soft attention module provides us with a set of $N$ image tiles of size $2048 \times 2048$ at resolution $40$x extracted from the WSI where we used a retina-inspired hard attention mechanism \cite{mnih2014recurrent} in our classification model to selectively analyze informative parts of a single image tile.
+Moreover training a CNN directly with the tiles remains infeasible due to computational and memory constraints.
+Therefore, we proposed a hierarchical dual attention method that incorporates soft attention at the WSI-level to extract relevant tiles and then hard attention at the tile-level for the underlying task.
+Our soft attention module provides us with a set of $N$ image tiles of size $2048 \times 2048$ at resolution 40$\times$ extracted from the WSI as depicted in Fig.\ref{fig3}.a.
+Thereafter, we employ a retina-inspired hard attention mechanism in our classification model to selectively analyze informative parts of a single image tile as illustrated in Fig.\ref{fig3}.b.

-The classifier used is inspired from \cite{qaiser2019learning}.
 Our model can be formalized by what is known as a Partially Observable Markov Decision Process (POMDP) in reinforcement learning literature.
-The image tile can be thought of as an environment and the neural networks collectively act as an agent, a decision-making entity that linearly interacts with the environment.
+The image tile can be thought of as an environment and the neural networks collectively act as an agent, a decision-making entity, that linearly interacts with the environment.